Skip to content

 };

-This code block consists of four parts:
+This code block consists of a few different parts.

 export default is JavaScript syntax required for defining JavaScript modules.
 Your Worker has to have a default export of an object, with properties corresponding to the events your Worker should handle.